-Present the colored items mixed up in a pile and your toddler can sort them by placing the pieces in the designated boxes.
+Set up the colored items mixed up in a pile on the table.
+Your toddler can sort them by placing the pieces in the designated boxes.

 Enjoy your time at home!